Pwang0722/ExcelVBAxPromo/README.md

 ---

 ### Outline
 An example of using the FILTER function to auto-fill similar inputs across multiple worksheets, and of reformatting the worksheets and exporting them as PDF files using VBA macros.
-And created VBA macros with the help of ChatGPT.
+Created VBA macros are with the help of ChatGPT.

 ---

 ### Ｍethod
 Take spreadsheet [Asia Content.xlsm](https://github.com/Pwang0722/Excel_DataManagement/raw/main/(Asia%20Content)%20Clean%20Template.xlsm) as an example:
-- Fill in the data under columns A to M in the sheet "TITLE LIST".
-Based on the data you have filled in, a code will be generated from a formula in column N.
+- Fill in the data under columns A to M in the "TITLE LIST" sheet.
+Based on the data filled in, a code will be generated from a formula in column N.
 - There is a formula in cell B19 in the sheets titled from "1B. ###" to "13A. ###", which retrieves the codes from column N in the sheet "TITLE LIST" and automatically fills in the data based on different requirements in each sheet.

 Formula example: